seiyria/sublime-dreams/README.md

 Potential Future Features
 =========================
-*  Kill old DreamSeeker before compilation, and run a new DreamSeeker
 *  Auto-reboot DreamDaemon on build
 *  Auto-join DreamDaemon as self
 *  Auto-join DreamDaemon with x keys/guests